dash-ui/babel-plugin-dash/README.md

           // Transforms based on the `default` export in `src/mq`
           // i.e. import mq from './mq'
           mq: ['./src/mq'],
+          // If using @dash-ui/responsive
+          // Transforms based on the `default` export in `src/responsiveStyles`
+          // i.e. import responsiveStyles from './responsiveStyles'
+          responsive: ['./src/responsiveStyles'],
         },
       },
     ],